EICR Certificate Cost

 If you have had any of your electrical goods professionally checked, then here is a breakdown of what you can expect once the testing has been completed:

-• An observable pass or fail sticker on each appliance specifying the inspection date, when the next test is due and the examiner’s signature
+• A pass or fail sticker on each appliance specifying the inspection date, when the next test is due, and the examiner’s signature.

 Do holiday let electricals need PAT testing?
 Should plug in electricals, like microwaves and lamps in holiday lets, be PAT tested?